MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 	_Downloading the results_

-Each .ogg file contains hours of spoken content, which is indicative of the CPU intensiveness of the batch job that you executed.
+Each .ogg file contains spoken content generated from the text in the input files.
+Play the downloaded file in a media player.
+Can you guess what famous novel the content came from?

 <a id="Exercise10"/></a>
 ## Exercise 10: Delete the resource group ##